Learn from the following video on you setup forwarders to start ingesting on-premise data into Cloud.

-Forwarders ingest the unstructured data into Chronicle where it is parsed, indexed, and stored in UDM format.
-In addition to UDM conversion, forwarders help you
+Logs are ingested as unstructured data into Chronicle, where it is parsed, indexed, and stored in UDM format.

 System Requirements